Do you accept commissions?

 What about a print that is smaller than 11″ x 14?”

-Sometimes people want to buy several smaller photos to group together on a wall.
+Most of my photos look best printed 11″ x 14″ or larger.
+Sometimes people want to buy several smaller photos to create a wall grouping.
 Just let me know what you want.

-You say you use conservation grade fine photographic art inkjet papers, but which specific paper do you use?
+You say you use conservation grade fine photographic art inkjet papers, but which specific papers do you use?

 For framed prints sold at exhibitions or shows, I favor Palo Duro SoftGloss Rag® fine art photographic paper from Red River Paper.
 It’s 100% cotton rag with a lightly textured semi-gloss surface.
 It’s a thick (16.5 mil), conservation grade (acid-free substrate and coating) paper that is true white and does not have the optical brighteners that can lead to paper yellowing over time.
 Since Palo Duro SoftGloss Rag® paper requires very careful handling, it’s not appropriate for unframed prints.
 For unframed prints, I use Arctic Polar Luster®, Arctic Polar Satin®, or, if the image benefits from an elegant iridescent sheen, Polar Pearl Metallic®, all from Red River Paper.